gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

         .(...)
         .build()

-This is how you need to use it with the Gini Pay Bank SDK:
+This is how you need to use it with the Gini Bank SDK:

 .. code-block:: java

-    GiniPayBank.releaseCapture(this)
+    GiniBank.releaseCapture(this)

     val captureConfiguration = CaptureConfiguration(
         ...
     )

-    GiniPayBank.setCaptureConfiguration(captureConfiguration)
+    GiniBank.setCaptureConfiguration(captureConfiguration)

 Requirements
 ------------

-To check the requirements you need to call ``GiniPayBank.checkCaptureRequirements()``.
+To check the requirements you need to call ``GiniBank.checkCaptureRequirements()``.
 It will return a ``RequirementsReport`` which has the same signature as the one in the Gini Vision Library.

 This is how it was used in the Gini Vision Library: